With our southern European roots, it's not surprise we love wine, we love food and we love wine in our food.

 Press slightly with wooden spoon.
-Add rest of peaches, Cointreau (or Triple Sec), sugar, raspberries, and Vidal.
+Add rest of peaches, Cointreau (or Triple Sec), sugar, raspberries and Vidal Blanc.
 Stir.
 Put some fruit in each wine glass.
 Add ice.
 Pour Sangria over ice.
 Note: Proportions of Cointreau and sugar to wine should be adjusted to your taste.

 For each bottle of dry red wine add:

 Have the fruit, rum, wine and orange juice well chilled.
 Place sliced fruit in a large glass pitcher.
 Pour in the rum and sugar.
 Chill in refrigerator for two hours to develop the flavors.
 When ready to serve, crush the fruit lightly with a wooden spoon and stir in the wine and orange juice.
 Adjust sweetness to taste.

 1 bottle of Barbera

 8 pears (usually Martin Sec pear from Cuneo, Italy: small, hard and crisp, sweet and aromatic in taste)

 Wash the pears and put them in a pan small enough that they stay upright.
 Add cloves, cinnamon, grounded orange peel and sugar (optionally, you can stick some of the cloves in the pears).